mjstephens/GourdPool/README.md

 ### Returning Objects to Pools

 It's important to remember that when you're dealing with pooled objects, you should _disable_ rather than _destroy_ them.
-GourdPool automatically hooks into the OnDisable() callback of pooled objects, so you don't need to worry about manually managing the pool references.
+GourdPool automatically creates and adds a component that hooks into the OnDisable() callback of pooled objects, so you don't need to worry about manually managing the pool references.
 Just call:

 >myObj.SetActive(false);

-and it will automatically be relinquished to the pool for future reuse.
+from wherever you need to, and it will automatically be relinquished to the pool for future reuse.

 ----